It’s Not Procrastination: Your Work May Be Lacking Inspiration

 Organizational rewards, such as bonuses hold significant importance in shaping workplace dynamics.
 A study by Victor & Hoole (2017) delved into the correlation between rewards, trust, and engagement within organizations, shedding light on the pivotal role rewards play in fostering trust and enhancing engagement levels among employees.

 The research findings unequivocally demonstrate a strong positive relationship between the rewards offered by an organization and the levels of trust and engagement exhibited by its employees.
-Moreover, the study reveals a predictive aspect of rewards in determining the trust and engagement metrics within a workplace setting.
+The study reveals a predictive aspect of rewards in determining the trust and engagement metrics within a workplace setting.

 One of the key takeaways from the study is the criticality of acknowledging and implementing both extrinsic and intrinsic rewards to maintain a high level of engagement and motivation among employees.
 While extrinsic rewards like financial incentives can serve as short-term motivators, intrinsic rewards such as public recognition and opportunities for professional growth are instrumental in sustaining long-term employee engagement.